manuel-rhdt/blog.manuel-reinhardt.com/content/post/intro-to-harfbuzz.markdown

 - which font we want it to use
 - what text we want laid out (the `hb_buffer_t` argument is essentially a text buffer)
-- which (OpenType) features we want to activate
+- which (OpenType) features we want to activate.

+In the following sections I will talk about how to get a font and a buffer.
+The features are just a simple array of `hb_feature_t` struct elements that is pretty self-explanatory.

+What also remains to be seen is how this functions gives us the result of the shaping process (its return value is just `void`).
+But first some words about HarfBuzz's object oriented approach using memory management based on reference counting.

 ## Object system
 HarfBuzz' API mainly consists of a number of important structs and corresponding functions to create, mutate and destroy them.
 The object-orientedness of the library is reinforced through naming conventions.